hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-rfcs.md

             </td>
             <td>
-                Adds the PR link and updates the title to include the RFC number
+                Opened for early visibility.
+Looking to port the factory certification features of [ConsenSource](https://github.com/target/consensource) into a reusable grid workflow/component.
+I have filled out the summary and motivation sections.

+I believe we may be able to design the certificate data model generically enough to benefit other parts of Grid.
+"Grid Certificate" be its own RFC that could introduce different types of certifications, such as factory level certificates vs product level certificates.
+Would appreciate any thoughts/feedback 😄
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-06-04 19:33:31 +0000 UTC
+        Created At 2021-10-19 21:00:13 +0000 UTC
     </div>
 </div>